Heteroscedastic Temporal Variational Autoencoder For Irregular Time Series: Probabilistic Interpolation with the HeTVAE

 Compared to the constant output variance used to train the mTAN-based VAE model proposed in prior work \citep{shukla2021multitime}, our proposed model produces a heteroscedastic output distribution that we will show provides improved modeling for the probabilistic interpolation task.
 However, the increased complexity of the model's output representation results in an increased space of local optima.
 We address this issue using an augmented learning objective, as described in the next section.
 Finally, we note that we can easily obtain a simplified homoscedastic version of the model with constant output variance $\sigma_c^2$ using the alternate final output distribution $p^{c}_\theta (x'_{id} \, | \, \mbf{z}, t'_{id}) = \mathcal{N}(x'_{id};\, \bm{\mu}_i\,[d],\; {\sigma}^2_c $).

 \paragraph{Augmented Learning Objective:} To learn the parameters of the HeTVAE framework given a data set of sparse and irregularly sampled time series, we propose an augmented learning objective based on a normalized version of the evidence lower bound (ELBO) combined with an uncertainty agnostic scaled squared loss.
 We normalize the contribution from each data case by the total number of observations so that the effective weight of each data case in the objective function is independent of the total number of observed values.

-We include the scaled squared loss term to counteract the propensity of the heteroscedastic model to become stuck in poor local optima where the mean is essentially flat and all of the structure in the data is explained as noise.
-Including a small contribution from the uncertainty insensitive squared loss component helps to regularize the model toward finding more informative parameters.
-As we will show in the experiments, the use of this augmented training procedure has a strong positive impact on final model performance.
 The augmented learning objective is defined below. $\bm{\mu}_n$ is the predicted mean over the test time points as defined in Equation \ref{eq:predicted_mean}.
 Also recall that the concatenated latent state $\mbf{z}^\mathrm{cat}$ depends directly on the probabilistic latent state $\mbf{z}$.

+We include the uncertainty agnostic scaled squared loss term to counteract the propensity of the heteroscedastic model to become stuck in poor local optima where the mean is essentially flat and all of the structure in the data is explained as noise.
+This happens because the model has the ability to learn larger variances at the output, which allows the mean to underfit the data.
+The extra component (scaled squared loss) helps to push the optimization process to find more informative parameters by introducing a fixed penalty for the mean deviating from the data.
+As we will show in the experiments, the use of this augmented training procedure has a strong positive impact on final model performance.
+Since, we are focusing on the interpolation task, we train the HeTVAE by maximizing the augmented learning objective (Equation \ref{eq:alo}) on the interpolated time points (more details on training has been provided in the experimental protocols in Section \ref{sec:experiments}).